Calm Moments Cards

 Situational Stressor: Situations or activities during the day the may cause added stress for some students due to sensory, learning, or emotional challenges

 Triggers: Possible causes of stress and anxiety related to the situation (e.g. student has difficulty reading directions on test)

 Thinking strategies: Cognitive behavioral strategies (e.g. repeating a positive affirmation) to change thinking and feelings

-Focusing & Calming Strategies: Movement poses, stretching & breathing activities
+Focusing & Calming Strategies: Movement poses, stretching, mindfulness & breathing activities

 Sensory Strategies: The strategic use of touch, taste, movement, visual input, and smells to foster emotional regulation

 Teaching Moment: Simple evidence-based explanations explaining how the supporting the activities and strategies impact functioning

 Download the Calm Moments Cards (links on left sidebar)